The Kehillah School

-Since 2002, Kehillah Jewish High School has grown from a 9th-grade class of 33 students to a community of approximately 220 students in grades 9-12.
+Since 2002, The Kehillah School has grown from a 9th-grade class of 33 students to a community of approximately 220 students in grades 9-12.
 The school experienced multiple years of double-digit enrollment growth.
-In 2016 Kehillah was described as the fastest-growing Jewish community high school in North America by Marc Kramer, co-executive director of Ravsak, a national Jewish community day school network.

-In addition to American students, Kehillah has a large Israeli student population.
-Students’ first languages include Russian, Hebrew, Spanish, and French as well as English.
-They live as far south as Morgan Hill, as far north as Burlingame, and as far east as Castro Valley and Fremont.
-Approximately half attended public school through 8th grade, and the other half attended private and public middle schools.

 Campus

 The new 50000 sqft campus at 3900 Fabian Way in Palo Alto, California was completed for the 2005–2006 academic year.
-It is situated across the street from the recently opened Taube-Koret Campus for Jewish Life, a new development for the Palo Alto JCC and the senior home.
+It is situated across the street from the Taube-Koret Campus for Jewish Life, a new development for the Palo Alto JCC and the senior home.
 The facility was originally constructed in 1997, and was extensively remodeled in 2005.
-The building includes 27 classrooms, four tutorial rooms, high-end physics, chemistry, biology, and computer science laboratories, music and art rooms, a photo lab, a makerspace, a library and assembly space, student and faculty work and meeting spaces, faculty and administrative office clusters, and a Beit Midrash – a room for prayer and study.
-Each teaching space is equipped with extensive electronic media and SMARTBoard technology.
+The building includes 27 classrooms, high-end physics, chemistry, biology, and computer science laboratories, music and art rooms, a photo studio, a makerspace, a library and assembly space, student and faculty work and meeting spaces, faculty and administrative office clusters, and a Beit Midrash – a room for prayer and study.
 The campus was most recently renovated in the summer of 2016, during which the library, theater, and student learning center were redesigned.
 After the COVID-19 pandemic, in the summer of 2021, the campus was renovated again to remodel all classrooms.
 The library, student center, and hangout spaces were also redone to look and feel more inclusive.

+Student Life

+Kehillah has many clubs including a biology club, debate club, Gender Sexuality Alliance (GSA), kindness club, and more.
+In addition to on campus experiences, each grade has an annual trip to destinations such as Los Angeles, Atlanta, and Israel.
+These trips offer students exposure to new places, education around the history of the destination, chances to volunteer with local organizations, and bonding time with their class.
+These trips last from five days to two weeks depending on factors like grade level, and distance traveled.

+In addition to these community experiences, Kehillah provides individualized learning support to students through The Center for Learning Success.
+Dedicated educators from this department assist students in learning strategies, implementing Student Success Plans (SSPs), communicating with teachers, and many other services for students with learning differences as part of the student's Kehillah experience.